polymonster/hotline/readme.md

 cargo run --example triangle
 ```

-### VScode
+## VSCode

-There are included `tasks` and `launch` files for vscode including configurations for the host and the examples.
+There are included `tasks` and `launch` files for vscode including configurations for the client and the examples.

 ## Design Goals
 - An easy to use cross platform graphics/compute/os api for rapid development.